11 Core Relationship Values Every Couple Must Have

 Having different values in a relationship can double the work.
 When we want different things in life, we are no longer just trying to resolve how we get there; we simultaneously have to negotiate with our partner about it.

-Not to say that differences can’t be worked out; however, we probably agree that things run smoother when we are all in accord.
+When what you value most in a relationship matches with your partner, things can become easier.
+This is not to say that differences can’t be worked out; however, we probably agree that things run smoother when we are all in accord.

 For example, imagine your partner values solitude, and you value companionship.
 The closer you try to move to them, the more they need to step away.

 You might feel excluded and not intimate enough.
-No doubt that this can be worked out, but it will require more effort than it would to a couple who shares companionship as a value.
+No doubt that this can be worked out, but it will require more effort than it would for a couple who shares companionship as a value.

 Furthermore, some values are hard to compromise on.

-For example, if monogamy is something you value and they don’t, no matter other qualities you appreciate about them, it will be hard to get over that basic discrepancy.
+For example, if monogamy is something you value and they don’t, no matter what other qualities you appreciate about them, it will be hard to get over that basic discrepancy.

 For example, marriage core values, such as respect and forgiveness, when shared among partners, can be of immense help in conflict management.
 It can significantly reduce adverse communication.

-Sometimes we can get to a part of the answer by asking a simple question, “what do you value in a relationship” but creating a relationship core values list is not necessarily a straightforward job.
+Sometimes, we can get to a part of the answer by asking a simple question, “What do you value in a relationship?” but creating a relationship core values list is not necessarily a straightforward job.

-Often it is useful to take notice of the approaches you take when life challenges happen.
+Often, it is useful to take notice of the approaches you take when life challenges happen.
 Those speak about partners’ morals and values in a relationship.

 Relationship core values are present in everyday decisions; however, they are the most evident when we have a big one to make.

-11 relationship values for a lasting relationship
+13 relationship values for a lasting relationship

-Research supports the claim that similarities attract and that we are seeking a partner that is a match to ourselves to some degree.
-So, what are some relationship values that make up for a prosperous and long-lasting relationship?
+So, what are some relationship values that make up a prosperous and long-lasting relationship?
 We share a list of the most important values in a relationship that lead to a shared happy future.

 1. Communication